Jina is Korean, although she studied in the US for many years and Jae is Korean American. So, of course they met and live in Hong Kong.

 The view was mesmerizing and in every direction you turned you felt as if you were in a postcard.
 The location was intimate and gorgeous and just the right size for this group with 70 guests in attendance.
 The idea for the dinner tables and the decor, in general, was to feel as though you were at a dinner party in someone’s very beautiful, finely appointed home.
 Each cut crystal vase and candle holder was collected and no two were the same.
 We added five carpets on the stone pavement between and around the tables to warm it up and make the surroundings feel more lush.
 The string lights overhead had a practical purpose to give more light but also to create a festive, romantic atmosphere.

 As the planning for the wedding progressed it became apparent that Jina and I shared the same taste and so it was fun how it all developed.
 The rental location had new Richard Ginori plates that I thought would be ideal for the wedding tables and the bride loved them.
-They were also meaningful for them since they had bought a set of Richard Ginori plates for their home when they were in Florence the prior year and so this ended up being a personal touch.
+They had just bought a set of Richard Ginori plates when they were visiting Florence the prior year and so they had a special significance for them.
 Richard Ginori has been making fine china near of Florence since 1735.
 The hand made glass charger was also made in Tuscany.
 We are lucky to be able to rent such fine materials from local artisans and craftsmen.